Product has been added to the cart.

 The phone can be used only with lively service, which operates on the Verizon network.
 Unlimited talk and text cost $19.99 per month, and lively charges a service activation fee of $35, as well.
 No data is required.
 The Alexa features use data, but this data is provided at no additional cost.
 Lively offers additional health and safety packages with the phone that are priced between $20.00 per month and $30.00 per month.
 The basic package of $20.00 per month includes Urgent Response: the user presses the Urgent Response button and the call is answered by Lively’s private dispatch agents.
 No data plan is necessary.

-The Link II is very similar in size and appearance to the Jitterbug Flip II.
-It has a plastic exterior and is sold in either black or red.
-It is 4.28 inches high, 2.21 inches wide, and 0.78 inches thick.
-Like the Jitterbug Flip2, it feels solid and generates a nice-sounding thud when closed.
+The size and look of the IRIS Easy Flip are very similar to those of the Jitterbug Flip2.
+It has a plastic exterior and is sold in black or red.
+It is 4.34 inches high, 2.24 inches wide, and 0.79 inches thick.
+It feels solid and generates a nice-sounding thud when closed.

 Menu System